-Rough tides are often the norm in this stretch of the Atlantic Ocean, but a charming enclave at the southern end of Hutchinson Island—after the Marriott's beach and right by the Indian River Plantation luxury development—provides a perfect escape for families with young children and anyone who likes to snorkel.
+Rough tides are often the norm in this stretch of the Atlantic Ocean, and frequently take away the beach, but a charming enclave at the southern end of Hutchinson Island—after the Marriott's beach and right by the Indian River Plantation luxury development—provides a perfect escape for families with young children and anyone who likes to snorkel.
 The waters are shallow and usually calm, and youngsters can walk up to the reef and see a dazzling assortment of fish.
 The parking lot is small, so get there early.
 Erosion is a problem, and sometimes lifeguards can't pull their hefty chairs out, leaving the beach unguarded (but it shouldn't deter you, because the sea isn't rough).
-Amenities: toilets; parking (free); lifeguards.
+Amenities: toilets; parking (no fee); lifeguards.
 Best for: swimming; snorkeling.